DIN-Foundation/bcs-ntnu-2021/report/02-requirements.md

 - **When** I run `did message 7497036273686508746`
 - **Then** the DCEM should be written to `stdout`.

-## 2.5 Verifiable Credentials functional requirements
+## 2.5 Verifiable Credentials Functional Requirements

 ### 2.5.x As an issuer I want to issue a verifiable credentials of a specific type to a subject